-Daily documentation: Documenting children’s daily experiences and ongoing projects gives interpretation to all that the children do.
+Daily Documentation: Documenting children’s daily experiences and ongoing projects gives interpretation to all that the children do.
 It is through the documentation that the teachers are able to gain insight into the thoughts and feelings of the children, determine further investigation for working on topics, create a history of the work and generate further interest.
-Other benefits of documentation are a better understanding of children, opportunities to evaluate children’s work, making parents aware of children’s experiences, a venue for children to recall and value their own work and the process of that work, facilitate communication and an exchange of ideas among other teaching professionals Environment as a third teacher.
+Other benefits of documentation are a better understanding of children, opportunities to evaluate children’s work, making parents aware of children’s experiences, a venue for children to recall and value their own work and the process of that work, facilitate communication and an exchange of ideas among other teaching professionals

-Role of the parents, teachers as partners: Children, teachers and parents are interactive and work together.
+Children, Parents and Teachers as Partners: Children, teachers and parents are interactive and work together.
 Parents are viewed as partners, collaborators and advocates for their children.
 Teachers respect parents as each child’s first teacher and involve parents in aspects of the curriculum.
 It is not uncommon to see parents volunteering within Reggio Emilia classrooms.

 Teachers also conduct frequent meetings with parents to help educate them about children’s social, emotional, creative and academic development.